Tim-The-Wilson/Tim-The-Wilson/README.md

 -  I studied Complex Dynamics in my disseration under [Mariusz Urbański](https://www.urbanskimath.com/) while studying at the University of North Texas.
 -  And I'm really interested in probability and statistics, predictive analytics, and machine learning too!
--  My favorite things to write about currently include Statistics, Business Mathematics, and German.
+-  My favorite things to write about currently include Statistics, Probability Theory, Physics, and Modern German Literature.
 -  I hope to finally have my YouTube up and running this Fall 2024, I'll be posting a full undergraduate lecture series on many of these topics.
--  I'm excited to offer multiple pathways for both the stats and business math courses that include Python, R, and Excel lectures too.

 ### Current Projects:
 - 🌱 I am currently trying to launch a new school in Denton with my wife!